EENI Global Business School

 Download the syllabus “East African Economic Area” (PDF).

-Masters and Doctorate in Global Business adapted to the Eastern African Students: Eritrea, Masters, Doctorate, Courses, International Business, Foreign Trade Eritrea, Ethiopia, Masters, Doctorate, Courses, International Business, Foreign Trade Ethiopia, Kenya: Doctorate, Masters, Foreign Trade, Business Kenya, Mauritius, Masters, Doctorate, Courses, International Business, Foreign Trade Mauritius, Malawi Masters, Doctorate, Foreign Trade, Business Malawi, Seychelles, Masters, Doctorate, Courses, International Business, Foreign Trade Seychelles, Somalia, Masters, Doctorate, Courses, International Business, Foreign Trade Somalia, Sudan, Masters, Doctorate, Courses, International Business, Foreign Trade Sudan, Tanzania, Masters, Doctorate, Courses, International Business, Foreign Trade Tanzania, and Uganda, Masters, Doctorate, Courses, International Business, Foreign Trade Uganda.
+Masters adapted to the Eastern African Students: Eritrea, Masters, International Business Trade Eritrea, Ethiopia, Masters, International Business Trade Ethiopia, Kenya: Doctorate, Masters, Foreign Trade, Business Kenya, Mauritius, Masters, International Business Trade Mauritius, Malawi Masters, Doctorate, Foreign Trade, Business Malawi, Seychelles, Masters, International Business Trade Seychelles, Somalia, Masters, International Business Trade Somalia, Sudan, Masters, International Business Trade Sudan, Tanzania, Masters, International Business Trade Tanzania, and Uganda, Masters, International Business Trade Uganda.

 Course East Africa